webb/NIEM.github.io/reference/artifacts/iepd/index.md

     - url: /training/iepd-developer/
 ---

-Information Exchange Package Documenations (IEPDs) are the core NIEM artifacts.
+Information Exchange Package Documenation (IEPD) is a collection of NIEM artifacts.
-They represent the context, content, semantics, and structure of a defined information exchange.
-An IEPD consists of a set of artifacts that together define and describe one or more implementable information exchanges.
+They define and describe the context, content, semantics, and structure of one or more implementable information exchanges.

 {:.features}
 >